Andrologist in Chennai for Male Infertility Treatment

 The testis has two function i.e producing sperm for reproduction and testosterone for male sexual characteristics

 Some conditions affect only a mans sperm output by directly damaging the Sertoli Cell compartment in the testes, but a few other conditions for example…Klinefelter’s Syndrome affects both a mans sperm output and his testosterone production (that is by affecting both the Sertoli cell and Leydig cell compartment.
-In this case a man is diagnosed with total testicular failure).

 Now on to Part C…..